Skip to main content

 1. Create an API User and Credentials

-Create API User Dialog Add Roles
+Create API User Dialog 1

 info

-1. On successful creation a dialog opens with the new API User's credentials.
+• On successful creation a dialog opens with the new API User's credentials.
 Download or copy them.
 They are required to authenticate SDKs to use the Mesh API.

 Download API User Credentials